storacha/ipni/README.md

   }
 })

-// an advertisement with a single http provider const advert = new Advertisement({ providers: [http, bits, graf], entries, context, previous })
+// an advertisement with a single multiple providers const advert = new Advertisement({ providers: [http, bits, graf], entries, context, previous })

 // sign and export to IPLD form per schema